 The working day

-OK, so this isn’t a choice.
-But one positive about being at home is the reduction in both carbon emissions and air pollution from the huge drop in car journeys.
+A positive about being at home is the reduction in cost, carbon emissions and air pollution from the huge drop in car journeys.
 Instead, you could sometimes use your outdoor time for the day to ‘commute’ to or from the home office with a run, walk or cycle.

 Setting up your workstation